microsoft/Intune-PowerShell-Management/README.md

+# Deprecation
+This repo has been archived and will not receive further updates.
+For the latest version of the Intune PowerShell SDK, please use the landing page located at [https://aka.ms/IntuneScripts](https://aka.ms/IntuneScripts).

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us